dappforce/subsocial-docs/docs/sdk/getting-started/Basic.md

 ## SubsocialIpfsApi

-Aggregated API to work with IPFS: get the content of the spaces of posts and profiles.
+Aggregated API to work with IPFS: This gets the contents of spaces, posts, and profiles.

 ```
 SubsocialIpfsApi(props: SubsocialIpfsProps): SubsocialIpfsApi